Australian citizenship

 If you are an Australian permanent resident, eligible New Zealand citizen or a child of an Australian citizen, you may be eligible for Australian citizenship if you meet the relevant criteria.

-• residency requirements, and
+• residency requirements;

-• character requirements, and
+• character requirements;

-• an adequate knowledge of the responsibilities and privileges of Australian citizenship
+• an adequate knowledge of the responsibilities and privileges of Australian citizenship.

 FAQs